Contributions

 Salary Reduction Contribution

-You can elect to make a contribution from your salary on a pre-tax basis.
+You can elect to make a contribution from your salary on a pre-tax OR Roth basis.
 The election is made through a salary reduction agreement (see sample) with your employer.
 The contribution should be remitted to the JRB by your employer within 15 days following the end of the month in which the contribution is made.
-The salary reduction contribution limit for 2024 is $23,000.
+The salary reduction contribution limit for 2026 is $24,500.

 Employer Contribution

 Your employer may make contributions on your behalf directly to the JRB based on your employer’s retirement program or your employment agreement.
-The maximum employer and employee contribution limit for 2024 is $69,000, $76,500 if you are over age-50.
+The maximum employer and employee contribution limit for 2026 is $72,000, $80,000 if you are age 50 or over and $83,250 if you are age 60-63.

 Rollovers